-"My manager told me she wanted us to have a 'mother-daughter' relationship.'”
+"My manager told me she wanted us to have a 'mother-daughter' relationship."

-"My boss called me stupid”
+"My boss called me stupid."

-If that wasn't bad enough, other coworkers in the office joined in on the verbal abuse until Gamble couldn't take it anymore.
-“I walked out during my lunch break and never came back.
-Once the leader attacked me, I was an easy target for everyone else."
+If that wasn't bad enough, other coworkers in the office joined in on the verbal abuse until Gamble couldn't take it anymore: "I walked out during my lunch break and never came back," she said.
+"Once the leader attacked me, I was an easy target for everyone else."
 She says nothing would have made her want to stay after enduring such harsh abuse.

 "I was going to have to fire people I didn't think deserved it."

-"They wanted me to fire three people who I didn't think deserved to be let go,” he said.
-"I tried to stand up for them, but my boss was adamant and I simply couldn't have seen myself earning the trust of my team if I did that."
+"They wanted me to fire three people who I didn't think deserved to be let go," Twill said.
+"I tried to stand up for them, but my boss was adamant, and I simply couldn't have seen myself earning the trust of my team if I did that."
 So, he decided to resign—even without another job lined up.

 "Of course, I wish it had been more premeditated," he said.
 "But I have no regrets.
 The only way I would've stayed is if they gave me more direction and trusted my decisions.
 But that was never going to happen, so it was clearly time to leave."

 The decision worked out in her favor, and taught her an important lesson.
-"I was hired on the spot at my first interview afterward," she says.
-“One of the most important things I learned from this whole shutdown situation was to pay myself first.
+"I was hired on the spot at my first interview afterward," she said.
+"One of the most important things I learned from this whole shutdown situation was to pay myself first.
 That means with my very next check, I will start adding to an emergency savings account.
 If the government were a bit more stable, I would not have resigned."

 "I absolutely loved the work, but I despised my boss."

 At the beginning of his career, Phil La Duke worked for a company as a writer for hire.
-After a bit of research, he had come up with his own model to set his rate, and things were going smoothly—until his boss told him his rates were too high and to change them, or else.
-"I told him why I had priced my rate that way and he said he didn't care and for me to shut up and lower my prices,” Phil says.
-“I decided to go over the boss’ head and went to the owner.
-When I started to tell him what my boss wanted me to do, he cut me off and told me I didn't have a choice but to listen to my boss."
+After a bit of research, he had come up with his own model to set a rate, and things were going smoothly—until his boss told him to lower his rate, or else.
+"I told him why I had priced my rate that way, and he said he didn't care and for me to shut up and lower my prices," he recalls.
+Refusing to give in to his boss' demands, La Duke went to the owner of the company.
+"When I started to tell him what my boss wanted me to do, he cut me off and told me I didn't have a choice but to listen to my boss."

-"I quit after five months because I realized I was unhappy," she says.
-“She would often talk about my fellow employees negatively to me.
+"I quit after five months because I realized I was unhappy," she said.
+"She would often talk about my fellow employees negatively to me.
 It was not a workplace I wanted to be in so I left.
 If she were a different person and was flexible with me, I would have stayed."

 And that wasn't all.
-"I was the last employee to quit out of the original team, and the final straw was when I was evicted from a company networking event which we were hosting because he perceived me to be too overweight and 'damaging the brand,'" she says.
-“I would have stayed if it was a larger company and I didn’t have to work directly with him or in his home.
-Had there been a remote working opportunity or a middle-manager as a buffer, I would have considered staying."
+"I was the last employee to quit out of the original team, and the final straw was when I was evicted from a company networking event which we were hosting because he perceived me to be too overweight and 'damaging the brand,'" she said.
+"Had there been a remote working opportunity or a middle manager as a buffer, I would have considered staying."

 "The current leadership was more interested in creating a boys' club than getting work done."

-Over time though, however, Robinson found that the company culture was taking a serious toll on her physical and emotional health was negatively impacted by her feelings about work.
-“I had to ask myself some tough questions.
-The main one being: ‘What value is this job providing?’
-Every time I asked myself the question, I couldn't come up with a good answer.
-I knew that I had value and brought a lot of skills to the table.
-But, the current leadership was more interested in creating a boys' club than getting work done."
+Over time though, however, Robinson found that the company culture was taking a serious toll on her physical and emotional health.
+"I had to ask myself: 'What value is this job providing?'" she said.
+"Every time I asked myself the question, I couldn't come up with a good answer.
+I knew that I had value and brought a lot of skills to the table, but the current leadership was more interested in creating a boys' club than getting work done."

-She quit on a Friday and never looked back.
-"I was honest in my exit interview about why I was leaving.
-The decision, to be honest, was not entirely about me,” she says.
-“I later learned that my honesty brought about some necessary changes in the culture.”
-If those changes had been implemented sooner, Robinson might have been inspired to stay.
+Robinson called it quits on a Friday and has never looked back.
+"I was honest in my exit interview about why I was leaving," she said.
+"The decision, to be honest, was not entirely about me.
+I later learned that my honesty brought about some necessary changes in the culture."

 Andre's choice to create his own opportunities turned out to be the best thing he could have done for himself.
-"The frustration led me to start my own business part-time.
-When it got big enough, I quit my job.
+"The frustration led me to start my own business part-time," he said.
+"When it got big enough, I quit my job.
 I've now been self-employed for more than 10 years with no regrets."